 Also, the rituals God gave ancient Israel for the Day of Atonement are unique, intriguing and often misinterpreted.
-But considered in conjunction with the prophetic timeline in Revelation, the meaning becomes clearer.
+But considered in conjunction with the prophetic timeline in the book of Revelation, the meaning of the Day of Atonement becomes clearer.

-The events pictured by the Feast of Trumpets are recounted in Revelation 19, and the next prophetic event begins in Revelation 20:
+The events pictured by the Feast of Trumpets (the fourth festival) are recounted in Revelation 19, culminating in the return of Jesus Christ as King of Kings and Lord of Lords.
+The next prophetic event begins in Revelation 20:

 “Then I saw an angel coming down from heaven, having the key to the bottomless pit and a great chain in his hand.
 He laid hold of the dragon, that serpent of old, who is the Devil and Satan, and bound him for a thousand years” (verses 1-2).